Tips on How to Prevent Carpal Tunnel Syndrome

 Knowing how to avoid re-tearing your ACL is important, but since the rate of re-injury is high, it’s beneficial to know what to do if you do re-tear it.

-First, you need to be able to tell when an injury occurs.
-Hearing a popping or cracking sound is common with an ACL injury, and it is usually followed by pain that is mild or severe.
-Swelling or tenderness is also likely, and there may be some redness around the knee.
+To get an idea if you tore your ACL after surgery, you may hear a popping or cracking sound, which is usually followed by pain that is mild or severe.
+Swelling or tenderness is also common after an ACL injury, and there may be some redness around the knee.

 If you’re unable to move or extend the knee, it’s a sure sign that there’s an injury.
 Contact your doctor right away and follow any instructions they give you.